sedzinfo/workingfunctions/docs/reference/proper.md

-# Capitalize first character and lowercase the rest
+# Convert a string to proper case

-Capitalize first character and lowercase the rest
+Capitalises the first character and lowercases the rest of each element.

 ## Usage